MIDAS Knowledge Base

 How to install MIDAS - Manually create a new MySQL DatabaseBefore you install your self-hosted MIDAS scheduling system, you will need to create a blank MySQL database on your server.
 The following instructions describe how to manually create a MySQL database from the command line.

-If your server runs cPanel, follow this tutorial instead, otherwise carry on reading...
+If your server runs cPanel, follow our How to create a MySQL database in cPanel instead, otherwise carry on reading...

 Note: Text in red below denotes details you may need to modify for your particular server setup.